apim-haufe-io/wicked.node-sdk/README.md

 The previous refresh token will then be invalid, and the new refresh token needs to be used.

 The same as for the implicit grant applies: If you do not specify an `auth_server`, the Kong Adapter will **not** check whether the API is actually configured to use a specific authorization server, and will allow token creation using **any authorization server**.

+If you have a trusted application, use the APIs `/oauth2/token` end point directly, and additionally pass in the `client_secret` into the request body.

 #### `wicked.getAccessTokenInfo(accessToken, callback)`